Cyclemnt/quadruped-controller/README.md

 ## Authors
 This project was developed as part of a Robotics Engineering Master's program at Polytech Dijon by a student team.
+- Simon Ferrier
-- Controller author: Clément Lamouller
+- Clément Lamouller
-- Trot gait research: Luan Parizot
+- Luan Parizot